KevinDahlberg/week-5-weekend-challenge/README.md

 ## Setup

+After Download:

+1. npm Install
+2. npm start
+3. got to localhost:4000 in your browser

 ## Challenge Objectives:
 1. working with Angular and the OMDB API
 2. build an application that can search movies